 - Don’t overmix the batter – mix until the ingredients are just incorporated.
 Some clumps of flour are fine.
-Overmixed pancakes = chewy pancakes.
+Overmixed pancakes = chewy and flat pancakes.

 - Got extras?
 You can freeze pancakes!
 Heat them up in the microwave or a toaster.

 Did I cover it all?
 Are you ready to make vegan pancakes, aka your new favorite indulgent breakfast?
 Let’s go!